 First Past the Post (FPP) is a simple solid system.
 The electorate cross one candidate and the one with the most votes wins.
 Each elect also represents a much smaller constituency compared to PR.
 The weakness of this system is safe seats and gerrymandering.

-Which leads to lack of voter choice because you could either waste your vote on a smaller party or one of the main ones you dont fully agree with.
+A candidate can win with the largest minority of votes, which normally creates a two party system, one socialist and the other conservative.
+Which leads to lack of voter choice because you could either waste your vote on a smaller party or one of the main ones you don’t fully agree with.
 This all increases the chances of safe seats where one party can more easily win their constituency.

 Gerrymandering is where the constituency is formed in such an unnatural way that it does not correspond to the local voters fixed community.
 This is done because the controlling party or directly elected leader, will change the boundaries so that the oppositions electorate are the minority in more constituencies.